 Behavior and Homework Expectations:

-instill in them a sense of confidence as they communicate orally with others.
-Public Speaking is an incredible skill and can be extremely rewarding.
-It can also foster and encourage heated discussions and debate.
+Classroom behavior expectations will follow closely along with our school’s mission statement and PBIS responsibilities found in the Student Handbook.
 In order to ensure that the classroom environment is a safe one, where students feel confident expressing their opinions and learning from each other’s perspectives, this class has one rule: respect.
 Students are expected to respect their teacher, their classmates, and themselves.
 If students can abide by this one rule, it will foster learning in the classroom and be the foundation of their character in the years ahead.
 Disrespect will not be tolerated.

 Assessments and Grading: